 Knowing what not to do is half the battle.
 Don’t make the same mistakes that have and are putting others out of business.
 You don’t want to go from what you’ve achieved to lining up with 200 others to beg for a job in a restaurant.

-Look out for our upcoming article on the Most Common Mistakes Mortgage Brokers Make During Tough Times, and how to make the right moves.
+Check out our full article on the Most Common Mistakes Loan Officers Make During Slow Markets, and how to make the right moves.